 Analyze

-Tools for post-processing and statistical analysis of Qtable
+Tools for post-processing and statistical analysis of Qtable data.

-All functions in this module take a Qtable
+All functions in this module take a Qtable object and modify its data in place.
+The

 module provides functionality for data evaluation, normalization, imputation of missing